Related Content

 A marvelous steam railway with easier access to and from Manchester city centre is the East Lancashire Railway, it can be reached in around half an hour by taking the trams to Bury that operate every 5 - 15 minutes

-Or in just over two hours from Piccadilly and Oxford Road stations, you can be enjoying a day out in the fabulous Lake District, by taking direct trains to Windemere - in the hours when no direct trains are available, there are simple as can be connections to be made in Oxenholme.
+Or in just over two hours from Piccadilly and Oxford Road stations, you can be enjoying a day out in the fabulous Lake District, by taking direct trains to Windermere - in the hours when no direct trains are available, there are simple as can be connections to be made in Oxenholme.

 For easy access to the beauty spots in the southern part of the Lake District national park, from Windermere station there are buses on to Ambleside, Coniston and Grasmere and Keswick.